 Does Seasonal Affective Disorder affect your mood?
 Do you struggle with depression?
 Here are 12 Self-Care tips to help you cope with the Winter Blues!

 This post may contain affiliate links.
 Please read my disclosure statement for more information. *Disclaimer – I am not an expert, doctor, or medical professional.
 I do not claim to cure or treat any disease.
 I am only sharing my personal experience with depression and anxiety.
-If you are suffering from depression please talk to your doctor.*
+If you are suffering from depression please talk to your doctor.* I wrote this post in September 2019 before the craziness of 2020 happened, but it is still very much relevant.

 The Winter Blues